While research is still in the early stages, some dietary changes may help reduce period symptoms.

 - fortified foods, including some yogurts, juices, and plant-based milk

-Some foods to avoid include:
+Foods to avoid include:

-- highly processed foods (also known as ultra-processed foods)
+- highly processed foods, also known as ultra-processed foods

-- foods high in sodium or sugar
+- foods high in sugar

-- baked goods using white flour, such as white bread or pasta
+- goods baked using white flour, such as white bread or pasta

 - foods that cause gas, such as cauliflower or Brussels sprouts

-While many menstrual symptoms are common, people should see a doctor about their menstrual cycle if they experience:
+While many menstrual symptoms are common, people should

 - bleeding after sex